Contact Us

 Pricing

-Vendors indicate that pricing is variable and dependent on the number of data sources, apps, and connectors, deployment type, and level of services and support.
+Vendors indicate that pricing varies based on the number of data sources, apps, and connectors, deployment type, and level of services and support.

 Insights come from AWS Marketplace1 .

-*A dimension (e.g. Varonis for AWS) may contain multiple features and quantities (for example, a single dimension may represent 5 users and 10GB of storage).
+*A dimension (e.g., Varonis for AWS) may contain multiple features and quantities (for example, a single dimension may represent five users and 10GB of storage).

 Top 10+ DSPM vendors reviewed

-Data security posture management (DSPM) vendors help companies by providing network visibility into where to find sensitive data, who has access to it, and how it has been used across the cloud.
+Data security posture management (DSPM) vendors help companies by providing network visibility into where sensitive data resides, who has access to it, and how it is used across the cloud.

-These vendors focus on discovering your data regardless of whether these data locations are structured or unstructured, or reside at shadow data repositories.
+These vendors focus on discovering your data, whether it is structured or unstructured, and whether it resides in shadow data repositories.

 Druva Data Security Cloud is a cloud-native platform designed for enterprise data protection and management.
 It offers features such as data backup, recovery, archiving, and governance across various environments, including cloud applications (Microsoft 365, Google Workspace, Salesforce), endpoints (laptops, mobile devices), and virtual machines (VMs).